AhmedTakeshy/Wanderly/README.md

 #### Recent Searches

 On the home page, users can view up to three of their most recent hotel searches.
 If they are logged in, they can view all of their recent searches.
+This feature helps users easily access their past searches and continue planning their travel.

 #### Favorite Destinations

 Users can add popular destinations to their favorite list, which will be displayed on their profile page if they are logged in.
+This feature allows users to save their favorite travel destinations and quickly access them for future trips.

 #### Flight Search